Artist’s Statement & Bio

 My paintings engage with a spiritual journey, the challenges of living in the modern world, and dreams that hover somewhere above the subconscious.
 Within these themes, there is conflict: chaos vs. enlightenment, epochs vs. creation, anxiety, materialism vs. spirituality, and social commentary.

-SPIRITUAL DECAY is one of my more recent works-- a gold laughing Budha painted live off a statue I bought a few years ago down in LA's Chinatown, who is coming apart at his seems.
-The void around him is either forming or deforming, and the cerulean blue grids in the blackest parts of the paint come directly from one of my "dreams."
+SPIRITUAL DECAY is a painting of a gold laughing Budha statue I bought a few years ago down in LA's Chinatown, and he is coming apart.
+The void around him is either forming or deforming, and the cerulean blue grids in the blackest parts of the paint come directly from one of my dreams.

-In AGE OF ANXIETY AND BEAUTY, I wanted to capture my twenty-five-year-old subject's feelings and spiritual essence (as she posed many times over a month), beyond her flesh, while in this moment of her life she struggles to cope with her self-image and the stresses of coming of age in our hyperactive digital culture.
+In AGE OF ANXIETY AND BEAUTY, I attempted to capture my twenty-five-year-old subject's feelings and spiritual essence (as she posed many times over a month).
+I wanted to go beyond her flesh, and show her struggles to cope with her self-image and the stresses of coming of age in our hyperactive digital culture.
 All the shapes around her come from her emotions, derived from interviews I had with her over lengthy sittings.

 Gregg Brown's background is in photography and the performing arts.
 From September 15th, 2001 – May 10th, 2002, he documented The World Trade Center terror attack devastation and recovery, nearly daily, from police helicopters captured on 35mm film.
-In 2011, a small portion of the unparalleled archive of 30,000 photos made up one of five solo shows that was a significant museum exhibition at the International Center of Photography in New York on REMEMBERING 9/11, a harrowing experience that profoundly influenced his work and life.
-Gregg also hosted and created an avant-garde cable TV show (where he filmed people on the streets of Manhattan reacting to touching strange objects hidden inside a refrigerator-sized box among other "performance art" exploits), and he's played a variety of film, theater, and TV roles.
+In 2011, a small portion of the archive of 30,000 photos made up one of five solo shows that was a significant museum exhibition at the International Center of Photography in New York on REMEMBERING 9/11.
+Gregg also hosted an avant-garde cable TV show in Manhattan where he recorded people reacting to strange objects hidden inside a refrigerator box on the streets, among other exploits.
+He's also played a variety of film, theater, and TV roles.